Sewer56/BloonsTD6.Mod.SalariedMonkeys/README.md

 ✅ indicates a feature is implemented.
 ⚠️ indicates a feature is not yet complete.
 ❌ indicates a feature is not yet implemented.

 - ✅ Mod Settings.
 - ✅ Cost Scaling per Difficulty.
-- ✅ Accurate Costs/Salary in Menus.
+- ✅ Accurate costs/salary in Menus.
-- ✅ Combine with Other Mods Cleanly.
+- ✅ Combines with Other Mods.
 - ✅ Disable Income.
+- ✅ Sacrifices (Adora & Paragons).
 - ⚠️ Co-Op (Implemented but not extensively tested).
 - ❌ Setting presets (Needs mod helper update!).
 - ❌ Geraldo (Thinking about best course of action for it).